Sign In / Sign Out

 - Map and Locations

 There is no single type of Barrett student and no “typical” honors experience.
 Instead, students are given great freedom and support to explore, create, and pursue their own distinctive education inside and outside the classroom.
-For their first two years, Barrett students live in the honors community at the ASU campus of their major and during their first year take the 6-credit course sequence called The Human Event.
+For their first two years, Barrett students live in the honors community at the ASU campus of their major, though many choose to stay all four years to take advantage of the amenities and convenience, and during their first year Barrett students take the 6-credit course sequence called The Human Event.
 ASU graduates with Barrett distinction attend the best graduate schools and have great success finding jobs in their field.

 Click each tab below to expand or collapse its contents.